-BURIED ALIVE: Sand Bath Hall Saraku
+3. Buried alive: Sand Bath Hall Saraku

 Where it is: Ibuseki, Kagoshima Prefecture

 Why you should visit: Who said onsen had to include water?
 Purported to be the only natural sand bath in the world, the sand on this beach is naturally infused with underground hot spring water.
 Enjoy a warm, relaxing afternoon at the beach while being buried alive by professional staff for a one-of-a-kind beachside experience.
-Guests wear yukata and a towel around their heads to avoid getting sand in all, but there is also a public bath available for a more traditional soak afterwards.
+Guests wear yukata and a towel around their heads to avoid getting sand in all, but there is also a public bath available for a more traditional soak afterward.
 The recommended time in the sand is about 10 minutes, but those with sensitive skin may need even less.

-ONSEN ON THE ROCKS: Matsugashita Miyabi Yu and Jinata Onsen
+4. Onsen on the rocks: Matsugashita Miyabi Yu and Jinata Onsen

 Where it is: Shikinejima Island, Tokyo Prefecture